punhe/punhe/README.md

 - Frontend-focused with experience in `React`, `Next.js`, `Vue`, and `TypeScript`
 - Comfortable working across the stack with `Node.js`, `MongoDB`, `MySQL`, and `Docker`
-- Experienced in client work, internal tools, and real-world product development
+- Experienced in client work, internal tools, and real-world product development.

 ## Highlight Projects